Ramos embraces her husband, former U.S. Border Patrol agent Ignacio

-Ramos and Compean, meanwhile, are serving 11- and 12-year prison sentences, respectively, for shooting an illegal alien drug dealer while he smuggled nearly 750 pounds of marijuana across the border.
-They were convicted of assault, discharge of a weapon in the commission of a crime of violence and deprivation of civil rights.
+Ramos and Compean are serving 11- and 12-year prison sentences, respectively, for shooting at a fleeing illegal alien drug dealer while he smuggled nearly 750 pounds of marijuana across the border.
+They were convicted of assault, discharge of a weapon in the commission of a crime of violence, tampering with an official proceeding and deprivation of civil rights.

 U.S. Attorney Johnny Sutton’s office gave the smuggler, Osbaldo Aldrete-Davila, full immunity from prosecution for agreeing to serve as the government’s star witness and testify against the border agents.
 A ruling, from the 5th U.S. Circuit Court of appeals, affirmed all convictions except for tampering with an official proceeding, which it vacated and remanded for resentencing.

 For the Ramos and Compean families, this time of year is often very emotional without Ignacio and Jose.

 “We have six children involved,” Monica said.
 “It’s really difficult – especially right now during this holiday season.
 Holidays for us are very depressing.”